fuks-kit/app_services/README.md

 Prepare a new release by following these steps:

 1. Update the changelog in `CHANGELOG.md`
-2. Update dependencies `go get -a all`
+2. Update dependencies `go get -u all`
 3. Commit changes `git commit -am "Release vX.X.X"`
 4. Push changes `git push`
 5. Create a new git tag: